 He leaves his mother, Mae F. of Revere.
 A funeral Mass will be said at St. Anthony’s Church in Revere.
 Burial will be in Holy Cross Cemetery in Malden.

-Do you need help with electrical maintenance?
+Do you need help?
 Fill out this form to get in touch.